ProvableHQ/workshop/token/README.md

 leo run transfer_public aleo17vy26rpdhqx4598y5gp7nvaa9rk7tnvl6ufhvvf4calsrrqdaqyshdsf5z 10u64
 ```

-Again, we see the arguments used for the finzalize function of `transfer_public` - Alice's address, Bob's address, and the amount to transfer.
+Again, we see the arguments used for the finalize function of `transfer_public` - Alice's address, Bob's address, and the amount to transfer.
 The public mapping will be queryable on-chain.

 ## <a id="step3"></a> Private Transfer